dabeaz/thredo/README.md

 # thredo

+## Thredo is Dead

+Thread was a research topic related to the mixing of threads and async.
+I spoke about it at EuroPython 2018 (https://www.youtube.com/watch?v=U66KuyD3T0M).
+However, due to a lack of time and outside interest, the project has been abandoned.
+Feel free to look around however.  -- Dave

+## Introduction

 Thredo is threads on async.
 For the brave.
 Or the foolish.
 Only time will tell.

 Note: Thredo requires the most up-to-date version of Curio--meaning the one